-- 1. develop core research skills to connect creative work to ideas and approaches, in and beyond their discipline - 2. encourage exploration of ideas and creative processes in response to the course theme and disciplinary project brief - 3. support evaluation of contexts within and beyond discipline boundaries to develop creative ideas and inform project work - 4. foster skills in communicating research, ideas, and processes in and beyond disciplinary contexts
+- 1. develop research skills to contextualise and connect creative work to ideas and approaches, in and beyond design - 2. encourage reflective exploration of disciplinary creative making in response to the course theme and disciplinary project brief - 3. support critical evaluation of contexts within and beyond discipline boundaries to develop creative ideas and inform project work - 4. advance skills in communicating research, ideas and processes in and beyond disciplinary contexts